f5devcentral/f5-corkscrew/README.md

 ### Logger class

-the logger class is a simple logger implementation that collect all the logs througout processing and provides a way to return them as part of the response back.
+The logger class is a simple logger implementation that collect all the logs througout processing and provides a way to return them as part of the response back.
 This is mainly to provide some feedback into what is happening without having to straight to debugging node directly.

+Trying not to pollute the command line with a bunch of errors, So we catch and log all errors to the logger and the logs can be returned to the user as needed

 <p>&nbsp;</p>

 ### Regex class

 The regex class provides a way to structure the different regexs needed to parse the different pieces of information.
 I feel that the json tree is not only a good way to hold and access all the regex's, but also an easy way to update pieces of the tree depending on tmos configuration variances of different code versions.
 In short, if pools are reference differently in v17, a flag that updates that single regex can easily be configured with mininmal impact to everything else.

+Some example modifications have been documented in the function

 <p>&nbsp;</p>